This year was my fourth consecutive year attending MozCon, and it never disappoints.

 We always hear scary things from Dr. Pete, encouraging things from Rand, and a strong indictment of our current mediocrity from Wil.
 One of my favorite things about this event is the single-track format, where cutting-edge approaches are stacked right in between current best practices.

 Of course, there was SO much to learn and be inspired by, I’m still processing much of it.
 In the meantime, here are a few themes that developed across many speakers.

 Important theme #1: Intent is Everything

 Let’s start with the post title: Paid Traffic is Inevitable.
 I’m 99% sure this came from Stephanie Briggs’s talk about search-driven content strategy (my apologies if it was someone else!).
-My interpretation of this is that we can always spend money for traffic — pump enough in and something will come out.
+My interpretation of this is that we can always spend money on traffic — pump enough in and something will come out.

 But you don’t want “something,” you want highly targeted audiences that convert.